andreewD/Natas_solutions/natas4.md

 <img src="imgs/natas5_pass.PNG" alt="Natas5 pass">

-So the password for Natas5 is : iX6IOfmpN7AYOQGPwtn3fXpbaJVJcHfq
+So the password for Natas 5 is : iX6IOfmpN7AYOQGPwtn3fXpbaJVJcHfq